MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ```

 The `Main()` operation never takes arguments, and for now returns a `Unit` object, which is analogous to returning `void` in C# or an empty tuple, `Tuple[()]`, in Python.
-Later, you will modify the operation to return an array of measurement results.
+Later, you modify the operation to return an array of measurement results.

 ### Allocate qubits